 All right, so you saw the latest instalment in the Star Wars franchise come Disney cash-cow.
-You heard the hype, you paid your ten bucks to the mouse-eared titan, and you either went pop-eyed over the whole thing or gave it a solid, “Eh.”
+You heard the hype, you paid your ten bucks to Mickey’s jaws, and you either went pop-eyed over the whole thing or gave it a solid, “Eh.”
 If you’re in the first camp, I apologize for what you’re about to read.
 But, if you’re in the second camp, you may well have wondered just what made the latest “official” Star Wars film so… boring.

 A lot of people have talked about how closely the film follows the story beats of A New Hope, and I’m not going to rehash what they’ve said.
 It’s true that most of the major developments in the film are pilfered from the first instalment in the series, and it’s true that this gives The Force Awakens a faint hint of staleness.
 But that alone does not explain why the film is so uninteresting.
 After all, A New Hope is a good story.
 You can watch it again and again, and knowing what happens doesn’t ruin the film.
 It works; so why doesn’t The Force Awakens?

 The broad and unhelpful conclusion I’ve come to is that it’s just not very well written.
 You can see it most clearly in the miserable flatness of the dialogue, like when Finn and Poe take a nice time-out from their desperate escape attempt to share some not so witty banter:

 This exchange is ten lines of dialogue, and what does it accomplish, other than making one of the main characters seem like a goldfish?
 First, it’s supposed to serve as a charming bonding moment between these two characters (one of whom will shortly disappear from the majority of the film, showing himself to be more or less inconsequential to the story).
 But the camaraderie of their daring escape ought to be enough to establish a friendship between them anyway.
 In other words, the characters should keep their focus on the task at hand, and that task will itself bring out their mutual regard.